Caffè macchiato: Preparation

 Caffè macchiato has the highest ratio of espresso to milk of any drink made with those ingredients.
 The intent is that the milk moderates, rather than overwhelms, the taste of the coffee while adding a touch of sweetness.
 The drink is typically prepared by pouring a small amount of steamed milk directly into a single shot of espresso.
 One recipe calls for 5–10 g, about 1–2 teaspoons of milk, heated to 140–150 F.

 Outside Italy

 In Australia, the drink is referred to simply as macchiato, often shortened to just "mac", and has some variants.
 A traditional long macchiato is usually a double-shot of espresso with a dash of textured milk (milk that is frothed before being heated, whereas steamed milk is frothed and heated at the same time) and most of the glass left empty.
 In Perth, a "long mac topped up" is usually a double-shot of espresso with the glass filled with textured milk.
-In Melbourne, a macchiato is a double-shot of espresso, a glass half-filled with water, and a dash of textured milk on top.
+In Melbourne, a macchiato is a double-shot of espresso, the glass then half-filled with water and a dash of textured milk on top.